 - Enjoy the performances at Goa’s carnival – Although February is the end of tourist season in Goa, it is the most colourful time of the year.
 The Goa carnival generally happens in February and it is such a lovely time to enjoy colourful parades and performances in the streets of Goa.

-Tips to save money on your Goa trip
+6 Super handy tips to save money on your Goa trip

 In order to cut down your Goa trip costs, I will suggest you follow these simple tips: